Khan/wonder-blocks/packages/wonder-blocks-typography/docs.md

 <Title aria-label="Accessible Title">Title</Title>
 ```

-## Lato is use for Latin and Cyrillic languages
+## Lato is used for Latin and Cyrillic languages

+This is a example where we use Lato for Russian:

 ```js
 import {View} from "@khanacademy/wonder-blocks-core";